etaoins/llambda/docs/types.md

 --------------------------
 The procedure type constructor is ``->``.
 It defines which values a procedure takes and which values it returns.
 The non-terminal arguments to the type constructor are the types of the arguments the procedure takes and the final argument is the value it returns.

-For example, a procedure taking an integer and a <string and returning a character has the following type
+For example, a procedure taking an integer and a string and returning a character has the following type
 ```racket
 (-> <exact-integer> <string> <char>)
 ```

 If a procedure takes a rest argument list a ``*`` can be suffixed after the final argument.
-For example, a prodcure taking zero or more floating point numbers and returning a boolean has the following type
+For example, a procedure taking zero or more floating point numbers and returning a boolean has the following type
 ```racket
 (-> <flonum> * <exact-integer>)
 ```